Amazon Marketplace

 SD (Sales Discount) is a percentage discount that sellers apply to products to increase sales or clear old inventory.
 Strategic discounts can increase conversion rates and gain market share.
 However, discounts should not remain permanent on product pricing as they erode profit margins.
 Sellers should use discounts as tactical tools, not as permanent pricing strategy.

-Open term pageSDA
+Open glossary pageSDA

 Selective Distribution Agreement